richafnu/Viva/Viva/glint/reports/comments-report.md

 - Select **Un-Redact All** to replace ##### with the original comments.
 - Use the **vertical ellipses** next to an individual comment to select **Redact** or **Un-Redact**.

-Follow this process to redact or quarantine:
+To redact or quarantine, follow this process:
 1. Select the **ellipses** next to the comment.
 2. By selecting **Quarantine**, the comment is visible only to admins with **Manage Sensitive Comments** capability.
 Comments may be unquarantined.